surma/surma.dev/content/things/react-redux-comlink.md

 <!--more-->

+[React] is a popular web framework.

+> **Note:** I use words like “popular” or “often” being very aware that I am under the influence of the Web Development Twitter Echo Chamber™️.
+Your mileage may vary, proceed with care.
+Also, if you are not conceptually familiar with React, this blog post might not be of interest for you.

+Some love React for its component system, some because of its vast ecosystem and some for its meta-platform properties.
+The more I read up on React, the more I see React and Redux appearing together.
+May that be in the description of a job offer, a stack overflow post or a library.
+Since **my goal is to bring off-main-thread architectures to main-stream web development.
+How much React or Redux are compatible with this philosophy?** Yes, I admit it.
+I have never written React code before, only Preact.

+## Architecture

-[React] is arguably the most popular web framework right now.
-Some love it for its component system, some because the vast ecosystem.
-To me, React just like [Preact], [Svelte] or [lit-html] provide mainly one feature of interest: Turning state into DOM.
-This allows you to clearly separate business logic from presentation logic where the state object is your (hopefully) well-defined interface.
+To me, [React] — just like [Preact], [Svelte] or [lit-html] — provides mainly one feature of interest: Turning state into DOM, ideally in an efficient manner.
+Your business logic manipulates a state object and your UI framework consumes said object to update your UI accordingly.
+Like any architectural choice, this has pros and cons.**` One the one hand, this architecture allows or even enforces a clear separation between business logic and presentation logic.
+The shape (or schema) of your state object is your interface between these two responsibilities.

-Now while these types of web apps _can_ have that clear separation, it can often feel easier to put more and more data into component-internal state.
+Now while with these frameworks you _can_ have that clear separation, it can often feel easier to encapsualte logic into components tied to component-internal state.

 Over time, your components contain parts of your business logic, reducing reusability and testability.
 This is where [Redux] comes into play, a popular “state container”.
 It centralizes your state and all its mutations in a single place, outside your components, reenforcing the aforementioned separation.

 I mentioned [before][when workers], that only UI work should be on the UI thread.
 State in itself is not UI work, only translating state into DOM is.
 With React/Redux being a seemingly popular combination, I set off to try and move Redux to a worker.